SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Attributes.rst

    and a function with Objective-C block calling conventions can be used as a function with Swift function calling conventions.
-   However, only nongeneric global functions, and local functions or closure that don't capture any local variables, can be used as a function with C function calling conventions.
+   However, only nongeneric global functions, and local functions or closures that don't capture any local variables, can be used as a function with C function calling conventions.

 ``noreturn``